milzulempis/Zabbix-Wordpress-Template/README.md

 parameter 2 is base64 encoded file name regex.
 It will return finded files array with full filename, basename, dirname, basename of dirname. base64 is used due to UnsafeUserParameters in zabbix.

+# Dependencies
+For update search in wp_find_updates.sh, wp-cli is used https://wp-cli.org/

 # Thanks
 Many thanks to laacz for https://gist.github.com/laacz/9952926